 - This bird was known for its massive, strong legs and large feet, which made moving on the ground relatively easy.
 The beak was hook-shaped and substantially large.

 - The discovery was made by E. Tonni and R. Pascual working for the La Plata National Museum in Argentina.
-The remains were found near the Salinas Grandes de Hidalgo in La Pampa province, about 640 km (398 mi) south-west from Buenos Aires.
-The find consisted of skull fragments, incomplete left humerus, radial bone, metacarpal bones and tarsus bones.
+The remains were found near the Salinas Grandes de Hidalgo in La Pampa province, about 640 km (398 mi) southwest of Buenos Aires.
+The find consisted of skull fragments, incomplete left humerus, radial bone, metacarpal bones, and tarsus bones.